zencart/documentation/content/user/plugins/how_to_uninstall_a_plugin.md

 ---
-title: How to UNinstall a plugin
+title: How to uninstall a plugin
-description: How to UNinstall a plugin in Zen Cart
+description: Backing out a plugin
 category: plugins
 weight: 10
 ---